 Information for Firefighters

 Below are several symptoms that are common after experiencing a critical incident.
-If you are experiencing several of these symptoms or if these symptoms are affecting your day-to-day life, you may consider reaching out to an EAP provider:
+If you are experiencing several of these symptoms or if these symptoms are affecting your day-to-day life, you may consider reaching out to your department’s support team:

 - fear or anxiety